google-research-datasets/wit/README.md

 For any questions, please contact wit-dataset@google.com.

-Last but not least, if WIT dataset is useful to you, please do write to us about it.
-Be it a blog post, a research project or a paper you are working, we are delighted to learn about it.
+If WIT dataset is useful to you, please do write to us about it.
+Be it a blog post, a research project or a paper, we are delighted to learn about it.